-- (6) A person who owns, controls or operates a childcare facility in the Restricted Area may only operate that facility during the restricted activity period in accordance with these directions. - (7) A person who owns, controls or operates a childcare facility in the Restricted Area may operate that facility for the purposes of providing services, to a parent or guardian from: - (a) the Relevant Area; or - (b) the Restricted Area, where they are the parent or guardian of a person who is a vulnerable child or young person in a childcare or early childhood service; or - (c) the Restricted Area, for the purposes of work if the parent or guardian is: - (i) a permitted worker; or - (ii) providing a Permitted Service; or - (iii) a person who has received an Access to Onsite Childcare/Kindergarten Permit, or is permitted to access onsite childcare or kindergarten services without an Access to Onsite Childcare/Kindergarten Permit, under the Permitted Worker Permit Scheme Directions (No. 4); or - (d) the Restricted Area, for the purposes of study if the parent or guardian is a permitted higher education student, provided there is no appropriate alternative care available;
+- (6) A person who owns, controls or operates a childcare facility in the Restricted Area may only operate that facility during the restricted activity period in accordance with these directions. - (7) A person who owns, controls or operates a childcare facility in the Restricted Area may operate that facility for the purposes of providing services, to a parent or guardian from: - (a) the Relevant Area; or - (b) the Restricted Area, where they are the parent or guardian of a person who is a vulnerable child or young person in a childcare or early childhood service; or - (c) the Restricted Area, for the purposes of work if the parent or guardian is: - (i) a permitted worker; or - (ii) providing a Permitted Service; or provided there is no appropriate alternative care available; or

+(iii) a person who has received an Access to Onsite Childcare/Kindergarten Permit, or is permitted to access onsite childcare or kindergarten services without an Access to Onsite Childcare/Kindergarten Permit, under the Permitted Worker Permit Scheme Directions (No. 5),

+(d) the Restricted Area, for the purposes of study if the parent or guardian is a permitted higher education student provided there is no appropriate alternative care available.